litvinab/cronos/README.md

 tail -F /var/log/cron.log
 ```

-## Call other dockerized services by cron
+## Call other dockerized services using cronos

 It's good approach to use the cron as separated service without adding of not necessary complexity to the dockerized applications.